robjampar/Stepper/README.md

 # Stepper
 Stepper motor library for arduino

-Setup a stepper motor with its constructor:
+Setup a stepper motor with its constructor (this should be done in setup()):

 ```c
 Stepper(int pins[], byte steps[], float stepsPerRotation, float rotationsPerMinute, float distancePerRotation, byte direction);